IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

   - `visitDate` of type `date`.
   - `description` of type `string`.

-Also, setup a `PetType` entity in a similar way:
+Also, set up a `PetType` entity in a similar way:

 - Add an association from `Pet` to `PetType`:
-  - In the property pane (in the bottom-right corner of the screen) within the `Target End` section ensure that `Is Collection` is *un*checked.
+  - In the property pane (in the bottom-right corner of the screen) within the `Target End` section, ensure that `Is Collection` is *un*checked.
-  - In the property pane within the `Source End` section ensure that `Is Collection` is checked.
+  - In the property pane within the `Source End` section, ensure that `Is Collection` is checked.
 - Add the following attributes:
   - `name` of type `string`.